Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 There were some things one never grew past, it seemed.

 The Great father must have been thinking along the same lines because he looked at Loomi, sighed, and relaxed, though to little visible effect.
-“Yeah,” he grumbled.
-“I’d say they succeeded.”
+"Yeah," he grumbled.
+"I’d say they succeeded."

 Loomi couldn’t quite interpret Daar’s expression, but pride, tellingly, wasn’t part of it.
-Maybe it wasn’t all *quite* “through the mill” after all, for either of them.
+Maybe it wasn’t all *quite* "through the mill" after all, for either of them.

 Still.
 Loomi hadn’t exactly been the picture of well-mannered and civilized, either...

 ...Best to press on.
-“You of course don’t need me to tell you this, My Father.
+"You of course don’t need me to tell you this, My Father.
 You have always made use of your appearance and your physique to great effect.
-In fact,” Loomi chittered, recalling one of the culture’s more personally relevant memes, “were you aware that a likeness of you has been made into a trophy?”
+In fact," Loomi chittered, recalling one of the culture’s more personally relevant memes, "were you aware that a likeness of you has been made into a trophy?"

-“Wait, what?”
-Daar chittered in surprise, “Ha!
+"Wait, what?"
+Daar chittered in surprise, "Ha!
 Flatterin’ I guess, but why me?
-Shouldn’t it be someone…” His ears flattened as realization struck.
-“Balls.”
+Shouldn’t it be someone…" His ears flattened as realization struck.
+"Balls."

-“...Who embodied unattainable heroism?
+"...Who embodied unattainable heroism?
 Why yes, My Father.
-I do believe you’re correct.”
+I do believe you’re correct."

-“...Ugh.
-I’ve got conflicted feelings ‘bout that, now that ‘ya put it in context…”
+"...Ugh.
+I’ve got conflicted feelings ‘bout that, now that ‘ya put it in context…"

 Loomi tried not to take advantage.
 That said, he was only a man, and he *did* enjoy his quiet moments of revenge, where he could turn Daar’s ego against him.

-“It’s a current and accurate rendering too, set in *that pose* from your infamous photo shoot…”
+"It’s a current and accurate rendering too, set in *that pose* from your infamous photo shoot…"

-“Hmmph.”
+"Hmmph."
 Daar was only half-annoyed, Loomi could tell.
 One of the only things in the universe that could match the potency of Daar’s mind or his might…was his ego.

-“It’s all meant well, of course.
+"It’s all meant well, of course.
 In fact it’s a common sight now among strength and physique sports.
-It’s even been spotted at a Human powerlifting meet, if the internet is to be believed.”
+It’s even been spotted at a Human powerlifting meet, if the internet is to be believed."

 Daar grumbled darkly to himself, but it was with a resigned good-natured humor.
-“I always knew Ava would be trouble...anyhoo.”
+"I always knew Ava would be trouble...anyhoo."

 Fun had, it wouldn’t do to push it, and Loomi wasn’t deaf to the Great Father’s cue.

-“Regardless,” Loomi pressed on, “all of that being true, none of that by itself is sufficient to lead a people, even resolutely physical deathworlders like us.
+"Regardless," Loomi pressed on, "all of that being true, none of that by itself is sufficient to lead a people, even resolutely physical deathworlders like us.
 Yulna created you the Great Father for deeper reasons, My Father.
-Reasons that the Hierarchy had, at best, a distant influence upon.”
+Reasons that the Hierarchy had, at best, a distant influence upon."

 Over time, as the depth of Daar’s innate magnificence grew more apparent among the private business of the Champions...he’d grown increasingly uncomfortable about it.
 Why he felt that way was sometimes difficult to understand - nobody can much help their circumstance, after all - yet it bothered him nonetheless.

 Strange, really: that was a remarkably Human attitude.

 Daar sighed.
-“Yeah, I know the arguments.
+"Yeah, I know the arguments.
 An’ I even agree with ‘em.
 Don’t really help, ‘ta be honnest.
 A lotta luck ‘fer me along the way, yijao?
 Balls, imagine if I’d ever been implanted!
-We’ve been...superstitious about things like cranial implants ever since Fyu’s warnings ‘bout demons an’ spirits took on modern relevance.”
-He shrugged, a bit sheepishly, “Me too.”
+We’ve been...superstitious about things like cranial implants ever since Fyu’s warnings ‘bout demons an’ spirits took on modern relevance."
+He shrugged, a bit sheepishly, "Me too."

 Loomi nodded.
-“A good thing.
+"A good thing.
 That escape from their direct influence meant that, by your adulthood, they had to change their plans.
 Their attention shifted...well, to me.
 That was their first mistake.
-Our culture wasn’t programmed to accept someone like me as a leader.”
+Our culture wasn’t programmed to accept someone like me as a leader."

 That had not been an easy realization for Loomi to accept, but like so many things…water through the mill.
 Daar gave him a thoughtful look and complex flick of his ears; in this, at least, they were kindred spirits.

-“Programmed...okay.
+"Programmed...okay.
 So, we’re back ‘ta my question.
 How was it we slipped their control?
-It didn’t take all that fuckin’ much, jus’ Regaari gettin’ his paw chomped off knocked the whole thing off the rails!”
+It didn’t take all that fuckin’ much, jus’ Regaari gettin’ his paw chomped off knocked the whole thing off the rails!"

-“Rather before then, really.
+"Rather before then, really.
 This is a case of chaos theory at its most evident, in that one unconsidered variable in the initial conditions led to a wildly different outcome.
 The Hierarchy’s parameters for our development did not account for us making contact with an uncontrolled deathworld species, and certainly not in the form of an abducted Human female, who earned the loyalty of the Females.
 Nor could they account for Shoo’s selflessness and good spirit.
-Everything after that point was damage control, catching up.”
+Everything after that point was damage control, catching up."

 Loomi felt the breeze between his ears and panted happily.
-“The Hierarchy are so used to being perfectly in control that they just don’t know how to handle a failure cascade.
-By the time they even noticed things were going wrong, it was already too late for them to get back out in front.”
+"The Hierarchy are so used to being perfectly in control that they just don’t know how to handle a failure cascade.
+By the time they even noticed things were going wrong, it was already too late for them to get back out in front."

-“More’n that,” Daar rumbled.
-“I kinda suspect we were already let mostly off the leash in preparation for the Hunters...and then the Humans showed up.
-There was prob’ly a hasty effort to retarget our ire too, hence the fear-mongering in th’ media…”
+"More’n that," Daar rumbled.
+"I kinda suspect we were already let mostly off the leash in preparation for the Hunters...and then the Humans showed up.
+There was prob’ly a hasty effort to retarget our ire too, hence the fear-mongering in th’ media…"

 Loomi duck-nodded.
-“But it was too late.
-Something about our peoples’ social nature and their canid history, combined with an almost *unbelievable* series of fortunate encounters…”
+"But it was too late.
+Something about our peoples’ social nature and their canid history, combined with an almost *unbelievable* series of fortunate encounters…"

-“It’s enough ‘ta make you wonder, ain’t it?”
+"It’s enough ‘ta make you wonder, ain’t it?"

-“It has, admittedly, shaken my scientific resolve a bit.”
+"It has, admittedly, shaken my scientific resolve a bit."
 Loomi tilted his head.
-“We really did get *very* lucky.”
+"We really did get *very* lucky."

-“Sometimes luck is what decides the war,” Daar sighed, prowled over to the edge and rested his brutishly thick arms on the stonework.
+"Sometimes luck is what decides the war," Daar sighed, prowled over to the edge and rested his brutishly thick arms on the stonework.

-“I think we can claim to have made the most of it, though.
-We were played a fortunate hand, but again...good fortune isn’t enough by itself.”
+"I think we can claim to have made the most of it, though.
+We were played a fortunate hand, but again...good fortune isn’t enough by itself."

-“No. Still, keep investigatin’ this, if you could.
+"No. Still, keep investigatin’ this, if you could.
 An’ *especially* around things like Cruezzir.
-I got a hunch something *that* gods-damned magical might have a sad story behind it, too.”
+I got a hunch something *that* gods-damned magical might have a sad story behind it, too."

 ...Well.
 That led to a realization.
-“And why we among all the species out there respond so well to it...and you in particular.”
+"And why we among all the species out there respond so well to it...and you in particular."

 Daar looked down at his enormous forearm, and watched the steel of the cable-like muscles within twist and writhe as he balled his paw into a fist.

-“...I fuckin’ hate this shit.
-This *evil* touches me, all my friends, all my Cousins, all my *people…* It just don’t fuckin’ end, do it?”
+"...I fuckin’ hate this shit.
+This *evil* touches me, all my friends, all my Cousins, all my *people…* It just don’t fuckin’ end, do it?"

-“Best not to get wrapped up in it, I fear.
+"Best not to get wrapped up in it, I fear.
 The way I choose to see it all is as a *colossal* serving of just desserts, for the most colossal display of hubris in Galactic history…and perhaps simply the inevitable.
 They’ve been doing this for millions of years.
 They’ve *won* for millions of years.
-Who knows how many times before other species have *nearly* broken their control?”
+Who knows how many times before other species have *nearly* broken their control?"

 Daar duck-nodded.
-“Everyone loses the game o’ life, eventually,” he agreed.
-“Some play better’n others.
+"Everyone loses the game o’ life, eventually," he agreed.
+"Some play better’n others.
 I s’pose it don’t matter, ‘cuz we’ve got other questions we’re gonna hafta ask down the road, too: what happens when I’ve put my claws through the last o’ them?
-Do we find ourselves steppin’ into some terrible legacy?”
+Do we find ourselves steppin’ into some terrible legacy?"

-“Perhaps,” Loomi nodded.
-“There’s always the dreadful possibility that they’ve been *right* this whole time.”
+"Perhaps," Loomi nodded.
+"There’s always the dreadful possibility that they’ve been *right* this whole time."

 Daar pondered that for a moment, silently.
 When he spoke, it was with the slightest keen.
-“So I get ‘ta be a *galactic* bully, huh?
-What a fuckin’ treat.”
+"So I get ‘ta be a *galactic* bully, huh?
+What a fuckin’ treat."
 There wasn’t any humor in his voice.

-“You can’t be blamed for looking after your own charge.
+"You can’t be blamed for looking after your own charge.
 Are we supposed to accept misery and bondage for the sake of peace?
 Are we supposed to give up on life to escape its sorrows?
 We don’t know what the future holds.
 There’s the possibility that the Hierarchy are right...and equally, the possibility that they are wrong.
-All *we* can do is play the hand we’re dealt.”
+All *we* can do is play the hand we’re dealt."

-“Yup.”
+"Yup."
 Daar shook his head out, flowed over to Loomi and gave him a parting hug.
-“Thanks ‘fer bein’ who ‘ya are, Loomi.
-I know that might be sorta self-servin’ from me, but I mean it.”
+"Thanks ‘fer bein’ who ‘ya are, Loomi.
+I know that might be sorta self-servin’ from me, but I mean it."

 In one thing, Daar had never changed.
 His feelings were big, unmistakable, and pure.
 Loomi knew better than to reply with words.
 He just duck-nodded gratefully, flicked an ear, and decided that the conversation could be left there.

-“What was your original reason for visiting, incidentally?” he asked.
+"What was your original reason for visiting, incidentally?" he asked.

-“Oh, just the usual.
+"Oh, just the usual.
 Wanted ‘ta invite ‘ya over ‘fer some huntin’.
 I promised Yan Given-Man and Ambassador Knight some good sport.
-Interested?”
+Interested?"

-“Some other day,” Loomi demurred.
-“I have a great deal to think about.”
+"Some other day," Loomi demurred.
+"I have a great deal to think about."

-“Could clear ‘yer head an’ *help* ya think about it?”
+"Could clear ‘yer head an’ *help* ya think about it?"

-“It could,” he answered.
+"It could," he answered.
 Daar was smart enough to understand his meaning.

 To his great credit, he didn’t let his crestfallen feelings ruin the moment.
-“Well...I unnerstand.
-‘Yer still welcome if ‘ya change ‘yer mind.”
+"Well...I unnerstand.
+‘Yer still welcome if ‘ya change ‘yer mind."

 ...Too much.
 He was making an effort, one that plainly hurt, and Loomi was responding with…

 Well, nothing positive.

 Maybe he should change that.
-“We never did drink that talamay…”
+"We never did drink that talamay…"

 The Great Father’s tail wagged once, hopefully.
-“No, we didn’t.”
+"No, we didn’t."

-“Then let’s at least share a drink, before you go.”
+"Then let’s at least share a drink, before you go."

 Healing, when it came, could come unexpectedly.
 One drink turned into the whole bottle.
 One *bottle* turned into another, and the drinking turned into an adventure.